secretstartups/handbook/leadership/biggest-risks/index.html.md

 We can mitigate this risk by:
 * Being honest and transparent about the quality of the data we are looking at (the Trusted Data framework is a great start)
 * Resisting making decisions on incomplete or not-trusted data.
-Being intellectually honest that tha decision is ultimately a judgement call, as the data is not complete
+Being intellectually honest that the decision is ultimately a judgement call, as the data is not complete
 * Tracking down data inconsistencies, and restating old data - BUT not going back in time to post-judge previous business decisions made when data was insufficient

 ## 16. Confusion about the expected output